sldownard/HTBAMIT/en/self/management-and-leadership.md

-# The difference between Management and Leadership
+# The difference between management and leadership

 The difference between management and leadership, according to the management books, is simple: management is the administrative function, and leadership is the creative function.
 In short,